jamoma/JamomaDoc/ReadMe.txt

 --------------------------------------------------
 * PREFERRED FORMAT

-We chose to write documentation as Textile format as much as possible since it proves to be light, easy to maintain and can be exported in various format.
+Max's refpages are written as in yaml.
+There are automatically converted as xml files by the build.rb script.
+Use the provided template (./Tools/jcom.object-template.maxref.yml) to get you started.

-For people not familiar with Textile, there are some templates to get you started.
+Max's tutorials and vignette are written as Textile format as much as possible since it proves to be light, easy to maintain and can be exported in various format.
+A template is also provided (./Tools/TextileTemplate.textile).

 * REGARDING THE USE OF BRANCHES